deeprajMajumder/TaskManager/README.md

 - **Repository Pattern**: Ensures data sources are well-structured and easily testable.
 - **Separation of Concerns**: Each class follows the Single Responsibility Principle.

+I chose to implement Clean Architecture and the MVVM design pattern in the Task Manager app to ensure scalability, maintainability, and separation of concerns.
+Clean Architecture helps organize the app into layers, making it easier to manage and test.
+By separating business logic from UI, the app becomes more modular and adaptable to future changes.

+Using MVVM ensures a clear separation between the View (UI) and the ViewModel (business logic), allowing for better testability and easier updates to the UI without affecting the core logic.

+Material Design principles were followed to provide a consistent, intuitive, and visually appealing user experience.
+It ensures that users have clear feedback for different actions and operations within the app, improving overall usability.

 ---

 ## 📊 Firebase Analytics Events